Home NAS System

 Hardware Connection

-Install CPU Cooling Fan
+Install Cooling Fan

 Install SSD